 Enron Credit was formed as a result of a market need identified by Enron in its principal business activities.
 Enron has experienced first-hand that credit issues, if not well-managed, can put companies out of business – and if not managed in real-time can result in diverting business to your competitors

 .
-Enron has witnessed on numerous occasions in both the capital and insurance markets, that there is a real need for credit pricing transparency, recovery process clarity, and payout certainty.
+Enron has witnessed on numerous occasions in both the capital and insurance markets that there is a real need for credit pricing transparency, recovery process clarity, and payout certainty.
 Capital market participants insist on onerous and complex terms and conditions and are reluctant to provide price transparency – as such, transactions can be difficult to complete.
-The insurance markets can be equally difficult to utilize mainly due to the lack of a quick-moving culture and product flexibility.
-It became apparent that not only was there a gap between what Enron – and other corporates – needed but that the very nature of the traditional credit markets conspire to reduce transparency, keep credit decisioning opaque and provide reasonable access to capital to only the best and most well known borrowers.
+The insurance markets can be equally difficult to utilize mainly due to a lengthened approval process and product flexibility.
+It became apparent that not only was there a gap between what Enron – and other corporates – needed but that the very nature of the traditional credit markets conspire to reduce transparency, keep credit decisioning opaque and provide reasonable access to capital to only the best and most well-known borrowers.

-Trade credit is the latest market sector that Enron is seeking to commoditize.
 Traditionally considered a natural gas pipeline company, Enron's core business is leveraging its business networks and risk merchanting skills in fast-growing and deregulating commodity markets – often with a first-mover advantage.
 Enron has recently established a new business unit Net Works whose goal is to replicate Enron’s success in the energy and telecom sectors by expanding its core competencies and systems into new commodity verticals such as ferrous and non-ferrous metals, rubber and plastics, chemicals, agricultural products, pulp & paper and data storage.
 As described by JP Morgan, “Enron has a clear understanding of the hurdles (both technological and structural) that need to be cleared in order for a marketplace to materialise, and builds systems to overcome them.
 Net Works will continue where bandwidth and energy left off: combining trading and technological expertise with asset-intensive commodity verticals that suffer from price opacity, inefficient marketplaces, and pronounced cyclicality.”
+Trade credit is the latest market sector that Enron is seeking to commoditize.

-Enron Credit has intentionally targeted the unsecured credit business because it is easiest to commoditize and we can originate and trade it in standard lots.
+Enron Credit has intentionally targeted the unsecured credit business because it is easiest to commoditize and can be originated and traded in standard lots.
 Credit has historically been extended to those with the assets available to collateralize it.
 In the 1960’s, the unsecured credit market shifted the burden of analyzing credit worthiness away from merchants and to banks via credit cards and lines of credits.
 Today, Enron Credit is further revolutionizing unsecured credit by providing products and services that will help companies manage their credit exposure.
 In short, Enron Credit is Enron’s response to the growing credit needs of the corporate sector and an increasing importance of the e-commerce as a transactional environment (see Appendix B).
-Trade credit is the biggest potential commodity market Enron is currently pursuing and our Net Works efforts will directly drive demand for Enron Credit’s product and services.
+Trade credit is the biggest potential commodity market Enron is currently pursuing and our Net Works efforts in other commodity verticals will directly drive increased demand for Enron Credit’s product and services.

 Business Overview